aram-iry/infovis/docs/dataset_and_preprocessing.md

 Datasets that contained non-numeric values (for continuous variables) or empty entries were cleaned by getting rid of these entries before using.

 Some datasets needed to be created from multiple datasets.
 For example, the dataset which the graph of fishing revenue vs GDP was based on was made from 3 datasets.
-First, a dataset containing the total capture production in metric tonnes per year and a dataset containing global fish prices per metric tonne per year were merged based on year.
+First, a dataset containing the total capture production in metric tonnes per year and a dataset containing global fish prices per metric tonne per year were merged.
 This was used to calculate the annual revenue from the fishing industry which was made into a new dataset.
 This dataset was then merged with a dataset containing global GDP per year based on year to create the final dataset, which was easy to visualize for the datastory.

 ## Aggregations